2 Introduction to the tidyverse

 2. Each observation forms a row.

-3. Each type of observational unit forms a dataframe.
-(This is from the paper, not the book)
+3. Each type of observational unit forms a dataframe.1

 Source: R4DS